jujubejam/hello-world-2025/README.md

 Final Project Update:

+    Week 11 (Nov 24, 2025)
+    Working on sending image from p5.js to dropbox

+    Week 10 (Nov 17, 2025)
+    Finalize concept

     Week 9 (Nov 10, 2025)
     State changes from DEFAULT to DRAW when user press ENTER DRAW state is still buggy